ritwickrajmakhal/localstack-docs/src/content/docs/aws/tooling/extensions/mailhog.md

 ---
-title: Getting started
+title: MailHog
-description: Get started with LocalStack extensions by installing and using the official MailHog extension.
+description: Learn how to install and use the official MailHog extension.
 template: doc
 sidebar:
     order: 2